Esteph27/wedding-website/README.md

 - Backend routing and templating using Flask

-- Automated deployment to Fly.io using GitHub Actions, enabling instant updates to the live site
+- Automated deployment to Fly.io using Docker and GitHub Actions, enabling instant updates to the live site

 - Hosted on a custom domain